 The signed resolutions:

-The final consolidated committee report is available here.
+The Economic Development Report is available here.

 Since 1973, the six New England states and the five Eastern Canadian provinces have worked cooperatively to address their shared interests across the border.
 Through the annual conferences of governors and premiers and discussions of joint committees, NEG/ECP encourages cooperation by: